-- prices of the first type has more smooth fluctuations since they are based on project's economics, - prices of the second type are more volatile since their values (usually defined by the pricing formulas within long-term contracts) are mostly linked to the prices at the commodities markets, and the behaviour of the latter has been characterized by the growing volatility.
+- prices of the first type has more smooth fluctuations since they are based on long-term investment project's economics, - prices of the second type are more volatile since their values (usually defined by the pricing formulas within long-term contracts) are mostly linked to the prices at the commodities markets, and the behaviour of the latter has been characterized by the growing volatility.

-The principle of state sovereignty over natural resources (enshrined in UN General Assembly Resolution No. 1803 of 1962 and in Article 18 of the 1994 Energy Charter Treaty) lays down an international legal framework for the absolute economically motivated desire of energy producing states to extract maximum economic rent from the use of their non-renewable energy resources on the domestic and/or export markets.
-(It need to be clear, that the term " maximum economic rent" in this context means maximum achievable in the course of price competition with other, alternative to gas - since we deals with gas in this article - energy resources to decide what to do with its resource rent:
+The principle of state sovereignty over natural resources (enshrined in UN General Assembly Resolution No. 1803 of 14 December 1962 and in Article 18 of the 1994 Energy Charter Treaty10) lays down an international legal framework for the absolute economically motivated desire of energy producing states to extract maximum economic rent from the use of their non-renewable energy resources on the domestic and/or export markets.
+(It need to be clear, that the term "maximum economic rent" in this context means maximum achievable in the course of price competition with other, alternative to gas - since we deals with gas in this article - energy resources).
+It also leaves up to sovereign state that produces such non-renewable energy resources to decide what to do with its resource rent: